-Next month, Drupal 9 will be released – the first Drupal major release for nearly 5 years.
+Drupal 9 has launched – the first Drupal major release for nearly 5 years.
 It marks a good time for organisations using Drupal 7 to take stock of their situation and plan an upgrade.

 No business wants to be running on a platform that is two versions behind.
 The latest versions are always where the development focus lies.
-More to the point, in around 18 months’ time – in November 2021 – official support for Drupal 7 will end completely.
+More to the point, in November 2022 official support for Drupal 7 will end completely.
 So if you don’t have an upgrade plan soon, it poses questions about your commitment to security and whether you’re doing all you can to move your business forward.

 As we explain in our Drupal 9 upgrade guide, this new version will be exactly the same as the latest version of Drupal 8 apart from removal of deprecated code and updates to third-party dependencies.
 One advantage of this approach is that you can clearly identify all the benefits of Drupal 9 to your business.
-Another is that there will be no surprises on release day – you can be fully prepared if you get started now or even prefer to upgrade to the latest version of Drupal 8 first.
+Another is that there will be no surprises on release day – you can be fully prepared if you get started now.

 Drupal 9 features that will benefit your business